nikitavoloboev/data/podcasts/podcasts.md

 - [This Week in Startups](https://overcast.fm/itunes315114957/this-week-in-startups-audio) - Jason Calacanis and a rotating group of guest experts bring you this weekly take on the best, worst, most outrageous and interesting stories from the world of Web companies.
 - [The Tim Ferriss Show](https://overcast.fm/itunes863897795/the-tim-ferriss-show) - Interesting interviews focused on life improvement.
 - [The Undefined Podcast](https://overcast.fm/itunes1451541555/the-undefined-podcast) - The only engineering podcast with a 2 drink minimum.
+- [TLB hit](https://tlbh.it/index.html) - Podcast about systems and compilers by Chris Leary and JF Bastien.
 - [Venture Stories](https://overcast.fm/itunes1316769266/venture-stories) - Partner and co-founder Erik Torenberg takes you inside the world of venture capital and technology.
 - [We Study Billionaires - The Investor’s Podcast Network](https://overcast.fm/itunes928933489/we-study-billionaires-the-investor-s-podcast-network) - We interview and study famous financial billionaires including Warren Buffett and Howard Marks, and teach you what we learn and how you can apply their investment strategies in the stock market.
 - [Weird Trick Mafia](https://overcast.fm/itunes1456548333/weirdtrickmafia-fm)